TheForwardDev/doc/en/components/form-builder.md

 <a name="selectors"></a>
 ### Selectors

-You can also replace *HTML* areas by selectors using the `asyncSelector` method:
+You can also replace *HTML* areas by selectors using the `asyncSelector` method.

 ```php
 public function formAction(): MoonShineJsonResponse